rdkcentral/Dobby/rdkPlugins/DeviceMapper/README.md

 # Dobby RDK Device Mapper Plugin

 ## Quick Start
-Add the following section to your OCI runtime configuration `config.json` file to enable logging to a file.
-This will capture all the stdout/err from the container (in addition to any output from `DobbyPluginLauncher`) and redirect it to the specified file.
+Add the following section to your OCI runtime configuration `config.json` file to enable the DeviceMapper plugin.
+This will automatically correct the major/minor IDs of the listed devices to match the IDs of the current nodes on the device.
+This is useful if some devices are assigned dynamic IDs and can change between boots.
+You must add the device nodes to the container config as normal, with a unique major/minor ID.
+This plugin just corrects invalid IDs and will not add new devices to the config dynamically.

 ```json
 {